-The Browning AB3 is a bolt-action rifle that operates by lifting the bolt handle, drawing the bolt rearward and then sliding the bolt forward and rotating the bolt downward until it stops.
+The Browning X-Bolt is a bolt-action rifle that operates by lifting the bolt handle, drawing the bolt rearward and then sliding the bolt forward and rotating the bolt downward until it stops.
 This process takes a cartridge from the magazine and loads it into the chamber for firing.

-The AB3's short, 60° bolt lift lets you cycle the action rapidly for quick follow-up shots.
+The X-Bolt's short, 60° bolt lift lets you cycle the action rapidly for quick follow-up shots.
 Because the bolt does not swing up as high as other bolt-action rifles when open, there is ample scope clearance.
-The AB3 has a strong three-lug bolt.
+The X-Bolt has a strong three-lug bolt.
 Weight is reduced while maintaining the strength necessary to handle magnum calibers.

-Other significant features include a detachable box magazine and a thumb-operated, top-tang "safety" with bolt override feature.
-The distinctive smooth plane top of the receiver provides a firm platform for scope mount placement.
+Other significant features include a convenient detachable box magazine, thumb-operated top-tang "safety" and bolt unlock button.
+The receiver is designed to place the scope closer to the centerline of the bore and uses four screws per base to mount a scope.